48 ft cutting facing N-West (15-09-02)

 The odd class 40 used to turn up, but the best was 45022 Lytham St Annes.

-The only 'namer' I remembered seeing in about 10 years (although half
+The only 'namer' I remembered seeing in about 10 years, although half

 the trains used to arrive and leave in darkness.
-I used to love to be

 woken up by the noise of the train and the oil trucks clanging together.